Dispersion of activity at an active-passive nematic interface: Dispersion of the activity

 We define and measured the generalized diffusion coefficient as the proportionality constant between the MSD and $t^\alpha$:

-Figure~\ref{ds-zeta-fig} reveals that the MSD is linear as a function of $t^{0.75}$, and thus we obtained $D_{\rm sub}$ from a simple linear fit.
-The inset of Fig.~\ref{ds-zeta-fig}, reveals that the dispersion (or $D_{\rm sub}$) increases with the activity.
-This means that in systems with larger initial activity, the dispersion is higher, as expected, since the characteristic velocity of the active turbulent regime is also higher.
+Figure~\ref{ds-zeta-fig} reveals that the MSD is linear as a function of $t^{0.75}$, and thus we find $D_{\rm sub}$ from a simple linear fit.
+The inset of Fig.~\ref{ds-zeta-fig}, reveals that the dispersion (or $D_{\rm sub}$) increases with the activity strength.
+This means that in systems with stronger activities, the dispersion is higher, as expected, since the characteristic velocity of the active turbulent regime is also higher.